WantedChip/aiforbharat/README.md

 ---

-> ⚠️ **Live Bot Notice:** The WhatsApp number (+91 96532 33733)
-> is temporarily restricted due to an automated Meta policy flag
-> on our business profile URL (now fixed).
-An appeal has been
-> submitted and is under review (typically 24–48 hrs).
-> The AWS Lambda architecture, DynamoDB sessions, Polly audio,
-> and S3 poster delivery are all fully functional —
-> please refer to the <a href="https://youtu.be/95mP2qe2ZZo"> demo video </strong></a> for a complete walkthrough.

----

 ## 🧩 The Problem

 India has **535+ million rural citizens** eligible for government welfare schemes who never claim them — not because they don't qualify, but because they can't navigate complex portals or speak a dialect any government website supports.